fa8ntomas/bclk-samples/README.md

 ## Original version (1984 Datasoft)

-The original version of Brule Lee (By Ron J Fortier and Kelly Day) rearranged for BLCK.
+The original version of Brule Lee (By Ron J Fortier and Kelly Day) in BLCK format.

 ![screenshot](original%20version%20(1984)/misc/screenshot.png)